Adrienne-B/Adrienne-B/README.md

 ![Alt text](https://res.cloudinary.com/djvsxf3n4/image/upload/v1626139391/github_banner_whrz8a.jpg)

 ## About Me
 My name is Adrienne Burney, I was born with the natural skills in the arts.
 Over the years, I have exhibited a strong sense of creativity while testing my artistic boundaries through education.
 As I got older, I utilized those skills and in return, I received my Associate’s degree in Entertainment Technology and Bachelor’s degree in Arts.
 During the outbreak of COVID-19, I realized that I needed tech skills.
-So, I attended boot camps to further understand front-end development.
+So, I attended boot camps to further understand web development.

 However, my passion lied in creating imagery.
 Once I learned about UX/UI design, I self-taught and then invested in a boot camp course to further understand the process of a UX/UI designer.
 Although I have tech skills in coding, I found my passion in creating website templates.
 In my free time, I like to try foods from other cultures, dance, and digitally draw when I have the time.